|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 4. Watch your bag at all times

+Don't show the Barcelona pickpockets what you have.
+The tourists who are targeted and robbed the most are the ones who show the robbers what they have, so hide your possesions.
 The pickpockets are most attracted to tourist who obviously have something good to steal.
-If you are a walking department store, then you can expect shop-lifters.
+If you are a walking shop window, then you can expect shop-lifters.
 The less you have on display – the less interesting a target you become.
-So we recommend that you keep the expensive cameras and phones in your bags or pockets.
+We recommend that you keep the expensive cameras and phones in your bags or pockets.
 When you get to a place of interest in Barcelona, then take out your camera and take some photos.
 When you have finished, put the camera away instead of leaving it dangling around your neck.
 If you have a big camera, then consider a neutral camera bag, that doesn’t say Nikon all over it.
-Or simply remove the labels.
+Or simply cover or remove the labels.

-6. Don't put cell phones on the table
+6. Don't put cell phones on café table

-Don’t put anything like wallets or mobile phones on the restaurant or café tables in Barcelona.
-Especially outdoors and on La Rambla.
-And be wary of kids or beggars trying to sell newspapers or magazines to you, purportedly donating profits to help the homeless.
+Don’t put anything like wallets or mobile phones on restaurant or café tables in Barcelona.
+Especially outdoors and especially on La Rambla street.
+Be wary of kids or beggars trying to sell newspapers or magazines to you, purportedly donating profits to help the homeless.
 If you do forget and leave something in full view on the cafe table, these kids will quickly target you.
 Their trick is to put the paper down on the table pretending to let you see it, then as they leave they deftly scoop up your phone or wallet, when they pick up the paper again.
 It's a free magic show, but rather costly!

+Wear back-packs and rucksacks on your front and keep them zipped up.
 If you have a shoulder bag, then tuck it under your arm and grip it.
 Make sure all bags are closed and zipped and in your sight, especially when you are in the Metro.
 Try to avoid shoulder bags, money pouches and camera straps with thin straps.
-Pickpockets can slice through them in a second and slip away with the the bag without you even feeling it.
+Pickpockets can cut through them in a second and slip away with the the bag without you even feeling it.
 Avoid big wallets in back pockets and don't take all your cards and cash with you.
 Leave some at the hotel.
 Leave your passport at the hotel safe, unless you need to change money in a bank.

 Stay away from the street games.
+Don't even watch them.
 They are a scam run by gangs of criminals.
 You can lose your money playing the games, and at the same time because your attention is distracted, you can also have your pocket picked.
 The most typical street game scame is the three bottle tops where you have to find the ball underneath one of them.
+Or the three cards.
 This is a well known street game called "trilo" and played by "trileros."
-It is a complete scam and from late 2011 has been classified as a criminal activity by the police in Barcelona.
-Four or five of the of the people watching the game, and encouraging you to play, are part of the "trilero" gang and some might be pickpockets too.
-So stay away from this game.
-There are other free shows and human statues on La Rambla which are often good fun but be aware while you are watching the show because you will be distracted which makes it easier for the pickpockets.
-Enjoy the show if you must, but keep a hand on your money and bags.
+It is a complete scam and from 2011 is classified as a criminal offence by Barcelona police.
+Four or five of the of the people watching the game, and who encourage you to play, are members of the "trilero" gang and some might be pickpockets too.
+So stay far away from this game.
+There are other free shows and human statues on La Rambla, which are often good fun but be aware while you are watching street show, because you will be distracted, which makes it easier for the pickpockets.

 11. Tips about ID and passports